microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### Supported Models

-Here is list of models from [Huggingface Transformers](https://github.com/huggingface/transformers/) that have been tested using the optimizer:
+Here is a list of PyTorch models from [Huggingface Transformers](https://github.com/huggingface/transformers/) that have been tested using the optimizer:
 - BERT
 - DistilBERT
 - DistilGPT2